Owners and Trainers

 • Practice walking calmly and on a loose leash.

-• Teach basic manners
+• Teach basic manners.

 For information on socialising your greyhound, see the Racing to Retirement guide.